Donald Campbell (sprinter)

 Donald Michael Campbell (April 9, 1926 – February 3, 2017) was an American sprinter.
 Campbell was born in Denver, Colorado on April 9, 1926.
 During World War II, he served in the Philippines as a rifleman in the U.S. Army.
 In June 1955, he married Shirley, in Boulder, Colorado.
 During his career in athletics, he was nicknamed the Colorado Comet.
 Campbell died in Santa Fe, New Mexico on February 3, 2017, at the age of 90.

-He was survived by his wife, one son and one daughter.
+Cambpell was an All-American sprinter for the Colorado Buffaloes track and field team, placing 3rd in the 100 meters at the 1948 NCAA track and field championships.